Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 Here are the steps to build Ideal Piano from source code.
 These steps are compatible with Windows, Linux and macOS.

+1. Download complete release version from [here](https://www.jianguoyun.com/p/DVCbNrUQhPG0CBjQnvMEIAA), extract the folder `Ideal Piano`.

-1. Make sure you have installed python3 in your environment, please don't install the newest version as it may cause incompatible issues with some python library dependencies, the recommended version is python 3.7.9.
+2. Make sure you have installed python3 in your environment, please don't install the newest version as it may cause incompatible issues with some python library dependencies, the recommended version is python 3.7.9.

-2. Use pip to install the following python libraries: `pip install pygame==2.1.2 pyglet==1.5.11 mido_fix pydub py pyqt5 dataclasses pyinstaller`
+3. Use pip to install the following python libraries: `pip install pygame==2.1.2 pyglet==1.5.11 mido_fix pydub py pyqt5 dataclasses pyinstaller`

-3. Go to the path `Ideal Piano/packages/`, copy and paste the file `Ideal Piano start program.pyw` to the path `Ideal Piano/`.
+4. Go to the path `Ideal Piano/packages/`, copy and paste the file `Ideal Piano start program.pyw` to the path `Ideal Piano/`.

-4. Then run this code in your IDE to make sure if it works under current environment.
+5. Then run this code in your IDE to make sure if it works under current environment.
 You might need to do some more configurations to make it work on some systems or some specific versions.
 For example, on Ubuntu 22.04, you need to run `sudo apt-get install libxcb-xinerama0` in terminal to make it works.

-5. Then modify the line
+6. Then modify the line

    ```python
    abs_path = os.path.dirname(os.path.abspath(__file__))